sasmit206/iecse_ws/README.md

 Streamlit Image Generation Chatbot

 An AI-powered image generation chatbot built using Streamlit, featuring a chat-style interface, real-time image generation via APIs, and efficient image fetching & caching.
-This project was developed and demonstrated as part of a hands-on GenAI workshop at DataVista.
+This project was developed and demonstrated as part of a hands-on GenAI workshop at Prometheus'26.

 Features